yellowmessenger/documentation/docs/platform_concepts/appConfiguration/freshteam.md

 **Return Value**
-Retrieve employee information integration node returns value of object type, use object variable as an output variable.
+Retrieve employee information integration node returns the value of object type, use object variable as an output variable.

-### 1.3 List all time off types
+### 1.3 List all time-off types

 List all time off types integration node helps in retrieving all the time off types available in the freshteam.